NipunaC95/JWT-authentication/README.md

           -'/userUpdate' - used to update details of a  registered user, Should pass JWT under authentication header -'/userDelete' - used to delete details of a  registered user, Should pass JWT under authentication header

-## About JWT

-jwt is stored in local storage of the browser it is named  as token.
-It contains some usefull infromation regarding the user and it's encrypted  .
-To decrypt that we need a special code

 ### Routes specific arguments and return types
 #### /user
 - get request
 -  Should pass user id in URL . eg:- https://www.herokuappone.com/user/23hj23g41h2g3541
-- Should pass JWT in authentication header
+- Should pass JWT in the authentication header

 #### /users